glebec/functional-math-compiler/README.md

 ### Lexer

-Converts raw input string to an Immutable.js List of Daggy types (tokens):
+Converts raw input string to an array of Plain Old JavaScript Objects (POJOs) representing lexemes, aka tokens:

 * Number (string of digits)
 * Lparen
 * Rparen
-* Mul
+* Star
-* Div
+* Slash
-* Add
+* Plus
-* Sub
+* Minus

 ### Parser

-Converts list of tokens to a parse tree, aka concrete syntax tree:
+Converts array of tokens to a parse tree, aka concrete syntax tree.
+Organized by nonterminal category:

-* Epsilon
+* Expression (childTerm, childT2)
-* Factor (sign, child)
-* F2 (op, factor, childF2)
+* Term (childFactor, childF2)
-* T2 (op, term, childT2)
+* T2 rules
-* Term (factor, childF2)
+  * EpsilonT2
+  * AdditiveT2 (childTerm, childT2)
-* Expression (term, childT2)
+  * SubtractiveT2 (childTerm, childT2)
+* Factor rules
+  * NumericF (childNumber)
+  * NegativeF (childFactor)
+  * GroupF (childExpression)
+* F2 rules
+  * EpsilonF2
+  * MultiplicativeF2 (childFactor, childF2)
+  * DivisionalF2 (childFactor, childF2)

 Note that a CST / PT preserves all or almost all of the syntax as represented by the language's grammar, whereas an Abstract Syntax Tree (AST) reduces the information to the bare minimum necessary for a given use case.
-Currently our CST simplifies parenthetical expressions, though we could make it preserve parens.
+Our CST features one node type per _production rule_ rather than for per _nonterminal_, which increases the number of node types but simplifies the generator code.

 ### Generator

 Dispatches based on node type to recursively process the parse tree.
-Two generators included:
+Several generators spec'd:

+* one which re-generates the input string
+* a numerical evaluator
 * an infix -> RPN compiler
-* a numerical evaluator

-The latter generator can be chosen from the command line by appending the `--eval` flag.
+The compiler is active by default.
+The evaluator can be chosen from the command line by appending the `--eval` flag.

 ## Grammar